 David obtained a degree in Physics and Medical Physics from Exeter University.
-He completed the Diploma in Law and the LPC at Nottingham University and qualified as a Solicitor in 1998.
-Prior to joining Lester Aldridge, David has headed up the personal injury and medical negligence teams in various firms, based regionally and in London.
+He completed the Diploma in Law and the LPC at Nottingham University and qualified as a solicitor in 1998.
+Prior to joining Lester Aldridge, David has headed up personal injury and medical negligence teams in various firms, based regionally and in London.

 Since qualification, David has been a member of the Association of Personal Injury Lawyers and holds Senior Litigator status.
 David had been accredited with the Law Society Personal Injury Panel for over 10 years and has been an approved solicitor with both the Headway and Spinal Injuries Association charities.

 David’s clients are happy to speak by telephone about how he dealt with their case.